-Georgienne Bradley is the founder and executive director of Sea Safe Foundation.
-She is also co-owner of Bradley Ireland Productions, one of the world’s largest underwater still photography and video stock houses.
+Georgienne Bradley is the founder and the board director of Sea Save Foundation.
+She is also co-owner of Bradley Ireland Productions, one of the world’s largest underwater still photography and video stock.

 In 1995, Ms. Bradley spearheaded the launch of Costa Rican Marine Imaging Project (CRMIP), a non-profit organization that enabled high school and college students to get involved with ocean focused educational projects.
 She is also the co-founder of the America Society of Media Photographers’ Underwater Professionals’ Group.

 In her current role with Sea Save Foundation, Ms. Bradley campaigns to raise awareness about the planet’s fragile marine ecosystems and advocates for change in public policy.
 In 2013, representatives from Sea Save Foundation helped negotiate groundbreaking policy changes at CITES (Convention on International Trade in Endangered Species) to protect seven marine species.
 With Sea Save Foundation’s current Give ‘em The Fin campaign, Bradley has returned to the issue of shark finning.

 Ms. Bradley studied medicine at Sackler Medical School, Tel Aviv University and attended graduate school at Georgetown University.
 In 2006 she was inducted into the Women Divers Hall of Fame.